piyushagarwal08/JU-Notes/RPA.md

     4. UiPathEventObjectId -> The unique id of that particular object which lets you perform specific actions from your RPA Bots.
 * The Triggers checks for the state of 3rd party application in every 5 minute.

+# Chrome - Restore Pages Pop-Up Error
+* we can set few properties from google preferences to disable the ```restore pages``` settings.
+* The pop-up is shown as kill process close the browser abruptly.
+* Follow the below steps:
+    1. Go to C:\Users<>\AppData\Local\Google\Chrome\User Data\Default
+    2. Now right click on preferences file
+    3. Open with notepad.
+    4. Search for “exit_type” and “exited_cleanly”
+    5. Change the values to “exit_type” : “none”, and “exited_cleanly”: true,
+    6. Save the file and close it.
+    7. Change the properties of the file to “Read-Only”
+* This serves the purpose.

 # Custom Activities
 * This is an advanced topic which is suggested for developers who have some prior experience working with Uipath or .Net languages.